esaddk/postgresql-provision-tools/README.md

 - ✅ Duplicate database detection
 - ✅ Duplicate user detection
 - ✅ SQL execution success/failure
-- ✅ Load balancer connectivity (when enabled)
+- ✅ Connectivity testing (mandatory for both app and owner users)

 ## Security Considerations

-- 🔒 Auto-generated passwords are 25 characters long using base64 encoding
+- 🔒 Auto-generated passwords are 16 characters long using base64 encoding
 - 🔒 Public database and schema privileges are revoked
 - 🔒 Principle of least privilege applied to user roles
 - 🔒 Credentials are only written to file if explicitly requested